eniola-f/Hamoye_quiz/README.md

 # stage_A_quiz

-This contains my answers to the stage A quiz for the Hamoye Data Science Internship, August 2021
+This contains my answers to my quizes for the Hamoye Data Science Internship, August 2021